openvax/proteopt/README.md

 This package also provides a large docker image with the tools installed (see [docker/base](docker/base)) as well as an image that extends it to include a jupyter environment for interactive work (see [docker/full](docker/full)).

-For now this is all very much WIP.
+This is all very much WIP.
 Contributions are welcome.

 ## Tools
 | Tool       | Task | Installed in the docker? | Python API? | Unit tests for API |